-The External Engagement and Public Affairs team is here to keep alumni and friends up to date with what is going on at SOAS and to engage you with benefits, events, reunions, volunteering opportunities, networking and our fundraising campaigns.
+The SOAS Advancement team is here to keep alumni and friends up to date with what is going on at SOAS and to engage you with benefits, events, reunions, volunteering opportunities, networking and our fundraising campaigns.
 However you choose to get involved, we’ll always respect your rights and choices.

 We promise to respect any personal data you share with us, and keep it safe.
 We aim to be clear when we collect your personal information, and not do anything you wouldn’t reasonably expect.
 Here we tell you what we will, and will not do, with your personal data.